 Dates and Fees

-Math Matters is from August 23rd-30th.
-Registration for Math Matters will open in June 2017.
+The live content for the week-long program will be from August 24th- August 28th.
+Registration for MATH Matters will open with the time tickets in late June 2020.
 The fee for Math Matters is $250 including HST.
-(Residence is optional and has an additional fee.)

 - Algebra (basic algebra, intervals, and simplifying algebraic expressions);